Mindfulness 101: Basic Information and Tips to Begin Your Own Mindfulness Practice

 I wrote briefly on mindfulness in a previous blog but really didn't do the topic much justice.
 Since that blog I have had clients, friends, relatives, and even colleagues express interest in the topic for various reasons.
 Some wish to incorporate it into their own practice, some seek the calming benefits that come from being mindful, and some are just curious and want a better understanding.
 Regardless of the reasons, I am always more than happy to share some of my own insight into the topic.
 I am no expert myself, but as you will discover in this blog, I have removed any judgment of myself for not being as mindful as some may think a therapist should be.
 In fact, I have done my best to remove the word "should" from my vocabulary.
 It is a harmful and unnecessary word in the mindful realm.

 Mindfulness has become a sort of pop culture craze lately but it has been around for centuries, as many ancient religions have a mindfulness component built right into their faith.
 The scientific study and clinical implications of mindfulness really took hold in western culture in the 1970's.
-I recently saw a Time Magazine cover with the word "Mindfulness" written across the top and a woman's closed eyes and forehead covering the rest of the front.
+I recently saw a Time Magazine cover with the word "Mindfulness" written across the top and a woman's closed eyes and forehead covering the rest of the cover.
 This imagery often results in a gross misunderstanding of what mindfulness is.
 I have many clients tell me they tried that "mindfulness crap" before and when they meditated they couldn't quiet their mind.
 In trying to be open to their experience, I asked where this idea of mindfulness came from and often they reply that it was from a magazine, a self-help book, or a Google search.
 I then will go on to ask if they would be willing to try again, only this time allow the thoughts to come and go without attaching judgement (ideas of good or bad, right or wrong) to them and certainly not judging themselves for having them.
 I also explain that mindfulness is more than just meditation and that it becomes a way of life that we carry with us and practice as often as we can daily.
 Just like anything in life, the more we practice, the better we get at it.
 Below are some very basic ideas and explanations of mindfulness practice that hopefully you can begin incorporating today!

 1. Remove Judgement - "When we remove concepts of good and bad we open up our minds to new possibilities." - Unknown